How to use data binding within Avalonia UI user control, i.e. How to bind to user control properties within the user control itself

 Summary

 Avalonia UI is great.
 Its data binding mechanism is great.
 Its way of defining user controls is great.
-I hope this article helps to explain the way data bindings and user controls can be used together.
+I hope this article helped explain the way data bindings and user controls can be used together.

 Leave a Reply